Meet our Champions

 Eliza Wolfson (Freelance Scientific Illustrator, UK)

-Eliza is a Scientific Illustrator based in Bristol, UK, who specialises in drawing the invisible world of microbes – from the architecture of their communities, their lifestyles and evolution, to their molecular regulation and responses.
-She designed the Microbiology Society’s Multicoloured Microbiomes colouring book, and as a Society Champion, works with her local community arts trails and street exhibitions to spread the appeal of microbiology to a wider audience.
+I am a Scientific Illustrator based in Bristol, UK, specialising in drawing the invisible world of microbes – from the architecture of their communities, their lifestyles and evolution, to their molecular regulation and responses.
+I designed the Microbiology Society’s Multicoloured Microbiomes colouring book, and as a Society Champion, I work with my local community arts trails and street exhibitions to spread the appeal of microbiology to a wider audience.

 -